Why use a business credit card in 2026?

 Planning beyond credit cards: building a financial stack for your business

-A business credit card can be a strong financial tool, it’s most effective when used as part of a broader funding strategy.
-Many growing businesses combine credit cards with products like invoice finance, overdrafts, or short term lending to create a flexible financial stack that adapts to cash flow cycles and help demonstrate they can handle credit responsibly.
-If you want to dive deeper into building your business credit, read our article on how to use a business credit card to build business credit.
+Crucially, Spendesk isn't a replacement for your business credit card, it complements it.
+Many mid-size businesses run both: using a card like Capital on Tap or Amex Business Gold for rewards and supplier payments, while Spendesk handles the oversight, budget controls, and audit trails that a growing finance function needs.
+Many growing businesses also combine cards with products like invoice finance, overdrafts, or short-term lending to create a flexible financial stack that adapts to cash flow cycles and helps demonstrate the ability to handle credit responsibly.
+If you want to go deeper on that, read our article on how to use a business credit card to build business credit.

 %3Aquality(80)%3Afill(transparent)&w=1200&q=75)